Maduro wins as rivals call for new Venezuela elections - Journal du Cameroun

 The MUD’s most popular leaders have been sidelined or detained, the boycott their only remaining weapon.

-Despite holding the world’s largest oil reserves, the country faces ruin, with the IMF citing a drop of 45.0 percent in GDP since Maduro took over in 2013.
+Despite holding the world’s largest oil reserves, the country faces ruin, with the IMF citing a 45 percent drop in GDP under Maduro.

 The crippled oil industry lacks investment and its assets are increasingly prey to debt settlements as the country defaults.